jian0084/mad9022-w19/docs/assignments/projects.md

 - When an audio file reaches the end, the next item in the list should play.
 - Minimum of 4 items in the playlist.
 - User should be able to click on another item to start it playing.
 This will stop the current one playing.
 - The user should be able to pause the playback, as well as seek to another part of the song.
+This could be a drag bar or simply a couple buttons for jumping ahead or back 10 seconds.

 ## Project 3 - REMEMBRALL